thegetty/artistryinbronze/content/vessels/28-fani.md

 *Bead Molding*.
 The only other example of large bead molding occurring on anthropomorphic bronze vessels is a ewer with silver inlays.
 It depicts the head of a woman whose brow is adorned by two rows of beads; a third row is strung across her neck.[^28] It is part of the Esquiline treasure, consisting mainly of silver artifacts, found in Rome in 1793.
 The bulk of the treasure has been dated to the fourth or early fifth century AD.
 The ewer has not been given a precise date within the Roman period,[^29] but it seems that it cannot be older than the third century AD.

-Bead moldings appeared on silver vessels by the mid-third century AD[^30] and were common during the fourth to the fifth centuries AD.[^31] The punch-and-die technique used on these vessels was different from bronze casting.[^32] Silver vessels with cast beads have been found in Nubia, in Tomb 37 of Ballana.
+Bead moldings appeared on silver vessels by the mid-third century AD[^30] and were common during the fourth to the fifth century AD.[^31] The punch-and-die technique used on these vessels was different from bronze casting.[^32] Silver vessels with cast beads have been found in Nubia, in Tomb 37 of Ballana.
 They were discovered with objects decorated with depictions of Venus and Isis, and they date from the third to the sixth century AD.[^33]

 The date of the Beirut vessel is probably no earlier than the third century AD, the earliest century in which cast bead molding is attested.